 What Else Can I Pickle Besides Cucumbers?

-Since I had loads of cucumbers, that was my first choice of ingredient, but truth be told, you can use a variety of vegetables in this recipe: beets, radishes, green beans, peppers.
+Since I had loads of cucumbers, that was my first choice of ingredient, but truth be told, you can use a variety of vegetables in this recipe: beets, radishes, green beans, and peppers.
 Whatever might sound good to you in a pickled, briny environment.

 Are Refrigerator Pickles Good For You?